-Installing Terraform · Cloudflare Terraform docs

-Installing Terraform
+Install Terraform

-The installation process for Terraform is extremely simple as it ships as a single binary file.
-Official instructions for installing Terraform can be found here, with some examples provided below for popular operating systems.
+The installation process for Terraform ships as a single binary file.
+For official instructions for installing Terraform, refer to Install Terraform.
+The examples below include installation information for popular operating systems.

 Mac

-The easiest way to install Terraform on macOS is with Homebrew:
+The easiest way to install Terraform on macOS is with Homebrew.

 $ brew install terraform